symfony/symfony-docs/deployment.rst

 -------------------------------------------------------

-While this entry covers the technical details of deploying, the full lifecycle of taking code from development up to production may have a lot more steps—think deploying to staging, QA (Quality Assurance), running tests, etc.
+While this entry covers the technical details of deploying, the full lifecycle of taking code from development up to production may have more steps: deploying to staging, QA (Quality Assurance), running tests, etc.

 The use of staging, testing, QA, continuous integration, database migrations and the capability to roll back in case of failure are all strongly advised.
 There